 Add Jetpack codes to your theme’s file.

-Finally, you need to add the two lines of code to your theme’s function.php file.
+Finally, you must add the two lines of code to your theme’s function.php file.
 To edit the function.php file for your theme, click Appearance –> Editor, as shown in the image below.

 Then, save the two lines to the middle of the theme’s functions.php file on a blank line.